-Was redevelopment the answer to the white power structure's creation of segregated housing?
+Was redevelopment the next phase of the white power structure's need for segregated housing?

-Restrictive practices by property owners and real estate interests limited available housing for blacks to a few areas in the City, where rents were high and landlords neglected their properties.
-The result was that many Fillmore households were overcrowded with family members and friends who pooled their income to pay the rent.
-The redevelopment process was a long and protracted battle in which City government, developers, residents and a host of committees and community organizations vied for control of the redevelopment plans.
-What actually happened was the widespread razing of buildings in the Fillmore, followed by the displacement of thousands, then years of empty lots and conflict over plans to build new housing.
+Restrictive practices by property owners and real estate interests limited available housing for blacks to a few areas where rents were high and landlords neglected their properties.
+The result was that many Fillmore households were overcrowded with family members and friends who pooled their income to pay the rent on large dilapidated Victorian homes.

 Areas A-1 and A-2

-The San Francisco Redevelopment Authority (SFRA) divided the Western Addition (Fillmore) nto two projects: A-1, which was in the heart of the Fillmore, and A-2, a larger area encircling A-1.
-To resettle some displaced residents, the SFRA chief Hermann arranged for the rehabbing of 1,300 units of temporary wartime housing in Hunters Point that had been previously declared unfit.
-Nonetheless, hundreds of families were still resettled in substandard housing, something the SFRA was legally required to remedy.
+The San Francisco Redevelopment Authority (SFRA) divided the Western Addition (Fillmore) into two projects: A-1, which was in the heart of the Fillmore, and A-2, a larger area encircling A-1.
+To resettle some displaced residents, SFRA chief Hermann arranged for the rehabbing of 1,300 units of temporary wartime housing in Hunters Point that had been previously declared unfit.
+Nevertheless,, hundreds of families displaced by the SFRA were moved into substandard housing, something the SFRA was legally prohibited from doing.

-When I took these photographs in 1964, attempts were being made by community organizers to bring together young black people in the Fillmore to try to get the SFRA to modify it's plans by slowing down the pace of housing demolition, while increasing the number and affordability of new and rehabbed units.
-The community also wanted to avoid "throwing out the baby with the dishwater," by retaining parts of the community such as stores, barbershops and gathering places that were valued by the residents but were targeted by the SFRA for demolition.
+When these photographs were taken in 1964, attempts were being made by community organizers to bring together community members in the Fillmore to try to influence the SFRA to slow down the swift pace of housing demolition, and to increase the number and affordability of new and rehabbed units.
+The community also wanted to avoid "throwing out the baby with the dishwater," by retaining existing parts of the community such as stores, barbershops and gathering places that were valued by the residents but were targeted by the SFRA for demolition.

-Mike Miller, a UC Sociologist, UCB graduate, early SLATE leader and SNCC organizer, led a small group of white organizers and local black youth in forming "Freedom House," a Fillmore institution devoted to helping organize the community in it's own interest, with an emphasis on affordable housing.
-Miller's efforts were heavily influenced by having worked with Saul Alinsky, a Chicago sociologist/community organizer, who mounted successful urban change movements in Chicago, based on the principles of "confrontation and compromise," and advocating short and innovative community-based campaigns that kept participants interested and involved.
+Mike Miller, a UC Sociologist, UC Berkeley graduate, early SLATE leader and SNCC organizer, led a small group of white organizers and local black youth in forming "Freedom House," a Fillmore institution devoted to helping organize the community in it's own interest, with an emphasis on affordable housing.
+Miller's efforts were heavily influenced by having worked with Saul Alinsky, a Chicago sociologist/community organizer, who mounted successful urban change movements in Chicago, based on the principles of "confrontation and compromise," and the organizing of short and innovative community-based campaigns that kept participants interested and involved.

 A-2, the second phase of the Western Addition's redevelopment encompassed 277 acres and fully encircled Area A-1.
 One of the SFRA's final urban renewal projects, the A-2 plan was amended 8 times by the Board of Supervisors, partially to give the redevelopment agency more time to replace the housing it had destroyed.

-Mike Miller and an Area-2 meeting of local people in the Fillmore (was this at the Freedom House?)
+Mike Miller and an Area-2 meeting of local residents of the Fillmore at Freedom House.

-Black youth in the Fillmore got involved in neighborhood revitalization projects, like this painting of a dilapidated sheet metal wall
+Black youth in the Fillmore involved in neighborhood revitalization projects, like this painting of a dilapidated sheet metal wall.

-In the male-dominated culture of the movement at the time, men did the talking and deciding and women did the clerical work
+In the male-dominated culture of the movement at the time, it was mostly men doing the talking and deciding and women ddoing the clerical work

 Another long, tiring meeting.

-Fillmore neighborhood plumbing store, offering innovative solutions common household problems.
+Fillmore neighborhood plumbing store, offering innovative solutions to common household problems.